+Pre-Calculus 12

-Pre-Calculus 12: This course includes the following topics: combinatorics, binomial expansion, composite functions, transformations of graphs, exponential and logarithmic functions, polynomial factoring, radical and rational functions, trigonometry, equations and identities.
+This course is designed to provide students with the mathematical understandings and competencies identified for entry into post-secondary programs that require the study of theoretical calculus.
+The course will focus on topics that include combinatorics, binomial expansion, composite functions, transformations of graphs, exponential and logarithmic functions, polynomial factoring, radical and rational functions, trigonometry, equations and identities.

 This is a demanding and challenging course.
 Students not only require mathematical ability but also solid and consistent work habits.